nuts-foundation/nuts-node/docs/pages/deployment/docker.rst

 The default user in the container is ``18081`` that is only part of group ``18081``.
 This is a regular user without root privileges to provide an additional level of security.
-See the section below how to manage privileges needed by the nuts-node.
+If ``datadir`` config value points to a mounted directory, see the section below how to manage privileges needed by the nuts-node.

 Volume mounts
 *************